jcampbellGoPuff/main-repo/README.md

-Hello, I'm Jim Campbell, and I am working for Gopuff remotely from the Rochester NY area.
+Hello, Jim Campbell here, and I am working for Gopuff remotely from the Rochester NY area.
 You can email me at james.campbell@gopuff.com.
 Inside of Gopuff, you can reach me on Slack [here](https://app.slack.com/client/T3GPLP093/D02GFELPT24/user_profile/U02FLTJFW1G).

 I use my [jcampbellGoPuff Github account](https://github.com/jcampbellGoPuff) for development at Gopuff.
 You can find my own tools and utilities in [my personal repository here](https://github.com/jcampbellGoPuff/jcampbellGoPuff).
 See the `README.md` files in directories for descriptions.